 Admission Requirements

-Completion of all Feinstein School of Education and Human Development admission requirements (p.
-138).
+A completed application form accompanied by a $50 nonrefundable application fee.

+Official transcripts of all undergraduate and graduate course work.

+A bachelor’s degree with a minimum cumulative grade point average (GPA) of 3.00 on a 4.00 scale in all undergraduate course work.

+Three Candidate Reference Forms accompanied by three letters of recommendation.

+A Performance-Based Evaluation.

-2. Completion of SPED 300, SPED 310, and SPED 415 or their equivalent as determined by the Early Childhood Special Education (ECSE) advisor are required for Rhode Island Department of Education early childhood special education certification
+6 Completion of SPED 300, SPED 310, and SPED 415 or their equivalent as determined by the Early Childhood Special Education (ECSE) advisor are required for Rhode Island Department of Education early childhood special education certification

-3. An application essay describing the candidate’s commitment to special education, cultural awareness, collaboration, and lifelong learning.
+7. An application essay describing the candidate’s commitment to special education, cultural awareness, collaboration, and lifelong learning.